puppetlabs/puppetdb/documentation/configure.markdown

 catalog that is too large, causing PuppetDB to run out of memory.
 This setting can be used along with `max-command-size`.

-This setting is true by default.
+This setting is false by default.

 ### `max-command-size`

 This is an integer that specifies (in bytes) which commands are "too large" to process with PuppetDB.
-By default this setting is a fraction of the total heap space, but can be specified manually for users who want to support larger catalog sizes.
+By default this setting is a fraction of the total heap space.
+It is strongly recommended that users set this manually as the default is probably too conservative.
+To help determine the current size of commands being processed, enable debug logging for the `puppetlabs.puppetdb.middleware` appender in the [logback.xml](#logging-config).
 This setting has no effect when `reject-large-commands` is set to false.